-The campus’ location in the heart of Montana’s largest medical corridor provides exceptional access to integrated learning for Allied Health Professions and Science students, and affords exceptional opportunity for employment upon graduation in diverse medical and science-related fields.
+The campus’ location in the heart of Montana’s largest medical corridor provides exceptional access to integrated learning for Health Professions and Science students and affords an exceptional opportunity for employment upon graduation in diverse medical and science-related fields.
 Over 80% of the graduates work and remain in Montana, and over 50% of those remain in the Billings area, serving the region.

 The current building was constructed in 1947 and is in need of renovation to accommodate the number of students using the facility, their educational needs, as well as accommodating sufficient equipment needs and modern technology.
-Additionally, the structure will be expanded to house the growing College of Allied Health.
+Additionally, the structure will be expanded to house the growing College of Health Professions and Science.
 The building will house a unique interdisciplinary opportunity for students.
 Today’s students will be tomorrow’s workforce serving the healthcare, energy, agri-business, and preventative health fields — and many others.

 Three floors of new space will accommodate:

 - 16 labs dedicated solely to teaching, and 11 labs dedicated to research, including a separate athletic training lab.

 - Safe, state-of-the-art facilities in a LEED-certified building, including tripled lab hood space, labs appropriate for athletic testing, and electrical systems supporting all necessary equipment.

 - Shared-use equipment is housed in a centralized communal space.

 Integrate state-of-the-art technology into all classroom and lab spaces.